ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

 your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run black collatzcreator tests` and it will automatically reformat the source code.
+If it does not adhere to the standard then you can run the command `poetry run black collatzcreator tests` or `poetry run task reformat` and it will automatically reformat the source code.
+You can also run the command `poetry run task test` to run the Pytest test suites provided in the files `test_collatz.py` and `test_summarize.py`.

 Along with running tasks like `poetry run task list`, you can leverage the relevant instructions in the [technical